-SchoolTutoring Academy’s tutoring programs for Bonner Springs students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Bonner Springs, Kansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Bonner Springs/Edwardsville Unified School District maintains a rigorous, supportive academic environment in which students are taught to value their own learning and take responsibility for their lives and learning.
 The curriculum is competitive and has clearly defined expectations for students.
 Teachers are given the leeway to modify their lessons to support the individual needs of students.
 Interventions are offered when necessary, and all students are given opportunities to succeed.
 Advanced coursework, including Advanced Placement and dual credit courses, are also available so that students may accelerated their learning.